 - A. A retail consumer shall not sell or otherwise provide electric service furnished by the Association.
 No service will be supplied through a master meter for submetering for resale. - B. Existing services where master meters were installed prior to January 1, 1987, and the operator-owner does not desire to convert to individual metering and individual account billing by the Association may continue to receive service as currently provided.
 All new services will comply with Sections 9.5 and 9.7 as of the date adopted.
-The Association will not be obligated to provide direct service to any mobile home when a central delivery and a secondary system are provided. - C. This rule does not prohibit a consumer from furnishing unmetered electric service to rental units not required to be individually metered where the cost of electricity is included in the rental charge.
+The Association will not be obligated to provide direct service to any mobile home when a central delivery and a secondary system are provided. - This rule does not prohibit a consumer from furnishing unmetered electric service to rental units not required to be individually metered where the cost of electricity is included in the rental charge. - C.D.
+Notwithstanding 11.1.A, under a special contract with the Association or with the Association's written approval, a consumer may resell electric service for customers of a boat harbor, RV park or electric vehicle charging station.